 About

-David Palermo is a photographer known for capturing both distinguished residences and considered portraiture throughout Montecito, Santa Barbara, and the surrounding coastal enclaves.
-For nearly two decades, his work has been trusted by architects, interior designers, builders, and discerning homeowners to create imagery that reflects form, craftsmanship, and the life within a space.
+For nearly two decades, his work has been trusted by architects, interior designers, builders, and discerning homeowners to create imagery that reflects form, craftsmanship, and the way a space feels.

 Contact